Literary reception of The Lord of the Rings: Tolkien studies

 Tolkien's fiction began to acquire respectability in academia only at the end of his life, with the publication of Paul H. Kocher's 1972 Master of Middle-Earth.
 Written before the publication of The Silmarillion, Kocher inferred or guessed many of the key points about Tolkien's writings, later confirmed by Christopher Tolkien's research.

 In 1973, Patrick Grant, a scholar of Renaissance literature, offered a psychological interpretation of The Lord of the Rings, identifying similarities between the interactions of the characters and Jungian archetypes.
 He states that the Hero appears both in noble and powerful form as Aragorn, and in childlike form as Frodo, whose quest can be interpreted as a personal journey of individuation.
 They are opposed by the Ringwraiths.
 Frodo's anima is the Elf-queen Galadriel, who is opposed by the evil giant female spider Shelob.
 The Old Wise Man archetype is filled by the wizard Gandalf, who is opposed by the corrupted wizard Saruman.
-Frodo's Shadow is, appropriately in Grant's view, also a male Hobbit, like Frodo.
+Frodo's Shadow Gollum is, appropriately in Grant's view, also a male Hobbit, like Frodo.
 Aragorn has an Ideal Partner in Arwen, but also a Negative Animus in Eowyn, at least until she meets Faramir and chooses a happy union with him instead.

 Richard C. West compiled an annotated checklist of Tolkien criticism in 1981.
 Serious study began to reach the broader community with Shippey's 1982 The Road to Middle-earth and Verlyn Flieger's Splintered Light in 1983.
 To borrow a phrase from Flieger, academia had trouble "taking seriously a subject which had, until he wrote, been dismissed as unworthy of attention."

 Tolkien's works have since become the subject of a substantial body of academic research, both as fantasy fiction and as an extended exercise in invented languages.
 In 1998, Daniel Timmons wrote in a dedicated issue of the Journal of the Fantastic in the Arts that scholars still disagreed about Tolkien's place in literature, but that those critical of it were a minority.
 He noted that Shippey had said that the "literary establishment" did not include Tolkien among the canon of academic texts, whereas Jane Chance "boldly declares that at last Tolkien 'is being studied as important in himself, as one of the world's greatest writers'".